Fire and rescue services

 More information:

-The Islamic fasting month of Ramadan is observed in Jordan.
+The Islamic fasting month of Ramadan is observed.
 Respect religious and cultural customs and laws at this time.

 It's illegal to eat, drink and smoke in public during daylight hours in Ramadan.
 If you're not fasting, avoid eating, drinking or smoking in front of people who are.